-Up until Cohen and Levi-Montalcini discovered growth factors, it had been thought that hormones – substances that signaled to cells how to behave – were produced only in specialized glands and released into the bloodstream.
+Up until Cohen and Levi-Montalcini discovered growth factors, it had been thought that hormones—substances that signal to cells how to behave—were produced only in specialized glands and released into the bloodstream.
 In fact, all human cells can produce chemicals that send signals both within cells and between them.
-Levi-Montalcini and Cohen discovered the first two growth factors to be identified: Nerve Growth Factor, or NGF, and Epidermal Growth Factor, or EGF.
+Levi-Montalcini and Cohen discovered the first two growth factors to be identified: nerve growth factor, or NGF, and epidermal growth factor, or EGF.
 EGFR is a protein found in all human cells that EGF binds to.
-When EGF binds to EGFR (both molecules have closely related siblings that perform similar functions, but for simplicity we will mostly neglect the siblings) it sets in motion a series of changes in cells.
-It affects how cells develop – what kind of cells they turn into, whether they keep dividing, and how long cells stay alive.
+When EGF binds to EGFR (both molecules have closely related siblings that perform similar functions, but for simplicity we will mostly neglect the siblings), it sets in motion a series of changes in cells.
+It affects how cells develop—what kinds of cells they turn into, whether they keep dividing, and how long they stay alive.
 In the last few decades, biologists have been mapping out the pathways that explain how these changes take place.
 EGFR does not have one single straightforward effect; what it does depends on what other proteins are present, and which parts of one another they bind to.

 EGFR is important in cancer care because many different types of tumors have increases in EGFR activity.
 For example, a mutation in a gene that codes for EGFR plays an important role in non-small-cell lung cancer, which is the leading cause of cancer death in the United States (and accounts for almost nine out of 10 lung cancers).
 Understanding how EGFR works allowed researchers to develop a drug that targets its function.
 Gefitinib (marketed as Iressa) was approved by the Food and Drug Administration (FDA) in 2003.
-Even though most patients didn’t respond to gefitinib, as researchers delved into the 10 percent of patients who did respond – in some cases quite quickly and well – to the drug, they found that they had similar types of mutations to their EFGR gene.
-(These patients tended to mostly be non-smokers who had developed adenocarcinoma, Asians, and women.)
+Even though most patients didn’t respond to gefitinib, when researchers delved into the 10 percent of patients who did respond—in some cases quite quickly and well—they found that they had similar types of mutations to their EFGR gene.
+(These patients tended mostly to be non-smokers who had developed adenocarcinoma, Asians, and women.)
 However, many patients who initially responded very well to the drug then went on to develop resistance.
 Understanding how that resistance works is an active area of research.
 To understand the roots of that research, it’s worth going back to the beginning of research into growth factors.

 Rita Levi-Montalcini was born in 1909 in Turin, an industrial city at the edge of the Alps, in northern Italy.
 Her father was an electrical engineer and mathematician, and her mother a painter.
 As a child in the First World War, she thought about becoming a nurse.
 Giovanna, her childhood nanny, died of stomach cancer when Levi-Montalcini was 20, and so she decided to become a doctor.
 She graduated from medical school in Turin in 1936.
 Levi-Montalcini was Jewish, but stayed in Italy during the war, determined to keep doing science.
 She fled Turin with her parents, to move to a small country house, where she rebuilt her laboratory.
 She was using chicken eggs for her biological experiments, but there was a shortage of eggs, so after using an egg to experiment on, she would scramble it and eat it.
 After the Allies took over in August 1944, she went to work in a refugee camp, treating typhus.

 Part of the reason EGFR is so important is because it is an example of something called a tyrosine kinase.
-Tyrosine kinases can act as switches in cells, because they can effectively take a phosphate group – a crucial salt – from ATP, a chemical that functions as an energy source in cells, and add that phosphate to various proteins.
+Tyrosine kinases can act as switches in cells, because they can effectively take a phosphate group—a crucial salt—from ATP, a chemical that functions as an energy source in cells, and add that phosphate to various proteins.
 Gefitinib, the first drug developed that fights mutant EGFR proteins, acts by inhibiting this process, called phosphorylation.
-Other, similar drugs – among them erlotinib, dasatanib , and nilotinib (marketed as Tarceva, Sprycel, and Tasigna respectively) – have been developed that try and accomplish the same thing in slightly different ways.
+Other, similar drugs—among them erlotinib, dasatinib , and nilotinib (marketed as Tarceva, Sprycel, and Tasigna respectively)—have been developed that try and accomplish the same thing in slightly different ways.
 Researchers hope that these drugs might work more effectively in combination with one another, and prevent the development of resistance.

 By the early 1980s, researchers were realizing that inhibiting EGFR expression could be a promising way to fight some tumors.
 Cohen and Levi-Montalcini, about to receive the Nobel Prize, were now no longer alone in working in the field they’d started.
 In 1984, another team first sequenced the DNA that codes for a precursor version of EGFR.
 Only in 2002 did a team succeed in using X-ray crystallography to view the structure of EGFR’s tyrosine kinase domain.

 Besides the small-molecule drugs, another kind of drug, called a monoclonal antibody, has also been used to fight cancers caused by EGFR over-expression.
-Cetuximab (marketed as Erbitux) has been used against types of colorectal cancer, head and neck cancer, while trastuzumab (marketed as Herceptin) has been used against breast cancers.
+Cetuximab (marketed as Erbitux) has been used against types of colorectal cancer and head and neck cancer, while trastuzumab (marketed as Herceptin) has been used against breast cancers.
 (Trastuzumab targets ERBB2, a slightly different type of tyrosine kinase domain from EGFR.)
-Monoclonal antibodies are fundamentally different from the chemically-synthesized small-molecule drugs.
+Monoclonal antibodies are fundamentally different from the chemically synthesized small-molecule drugs.
 Instead, monoclonal antibodies are created in genetically engineered mice that contain human genes.
 They can sometimes be used in combination with small-molecule drugs.